arrdem/oxcart/README.md

 ## License

-Copyright © 2014 Reid McKenzie, Rich Hickey & contributors.
+Copyright © 2014 Reid McKenzie.

 Distributed under the Eclipse Public License, the same as Clojure.